Hurmos/Hurmos-app/README.md

 * Bringing people new to sports as customers.
 * Offering active users new opponents and local community of around the sport
 * Enhancing players performance and process of learning of sport, not depending on their level.
-* Have an booking system combining reservations made in different ways.
+* Booking system combining reservations made in different ways.
 * Online billing system for internet based reservations.
-* info about their business advantages and disadvantages compared to other resources.
+* Info about their business performance in local area, and business suggestions for action.
+* Easy inventory management and maintainance
+* Customers who how to use the equipment
+* Offer customers coaching services

 ## Value propositions